Dissertation Research Question Examples – Guide & Tips

 A dissertation is an important milestone no matter what academic level or subject it is.
 You will be asked to write a dissertation on a topic of your choice and make a substantial contribution to academic and scientific communities.

 If you are starting your dissertation, you will have to conduct preliminary research to find a problem and research gap as the first step of the process.
-The second step is to create dissertation research questions that specify your topic and the relevant problem you want to address.
+The second step is to write dissertation research questions that specify your topic and the relevant problem you want to address.

-Search and study some dissertation research question examples or research questions example relevant to your field of study before writing your own research question.
+Search and study some dissertation research question examples or research questions relevant to your field of study before writing your own research question.

 These examples will help you to check whether your chosen research questions can be addressed or whether they are too broad to find a conclusive answer.

 |1.
 How gifted children aren’t having their needs met in schools.||This research question already reflects the results and makes the assumption.
-The researcher can reshape the question objectively: ‘A review of the claim that genius children require more attention at prepubertal age in school'.|
+The researcher can reshape the question objectively: ‘A review of the claim that genius children require more attention at prepubertal age in school.|

 |2.
-Preschool children on gallery visits: which workshop pedagogies best help them engage with artworks at Tate Britain?||It is a better question, has a clear perspective, and a single focus.
+Preschool children on gallery visits: which workshop pedagogies best help them engage with artworks at Tate Britain?||It is a better question, has a clear perspective, and has a single focus.
 It has a precise location to relate to other scenarios.|

 |3.
 A review of support for children with dyslexia in schools in the UK.||This question is uncertain and ambitious to be put into practice.
-How many schools in the United Kingdom?
+How many schools are in the United Kingdom?
 Is there any age filter?
-How this can be complied with and measured?
+How can this be complied with and measured?
 It indicates that the question was not specific enough to answer and involves some constraints.|

 |4.
 A review of the Son-Rise and Lovaas methods for helping children with autism: which is most effective for encouraging verbal communication with a small group of seven-year-olds?||It is a clear and focused question that cites specific instances to be reviewed.
 It doesn’t require any intervention.|